Samuel Clemens:

 Today, Mark Twain is still revered by many as a leading American author, social critic and humorist.
 His work stands out as an outstanding achievement of authenticity, spattered with autobiographical elements and experiences from Twain’s childhood that paint vivid backdrops for each story told.

-If you enjoy history and contextual story-telling, plan your Spring activities to include Samuel Clemens: Tales of Mark Twain, A Solo Show written and performed by Joe Baer.
-For more information and to reserve a seat, go to Eventbrite or directly to the venue of your choice.
+If you enjoy history and contextual story-telling, plan your Fall activities to include Samuel Clemens: Tales of Mark Twain, A Solo Show written and performed by Joe Baer.
+For more information contact Cynthia Baer at [email protected]